thecwlzone/depot/README.md

 I'll be using this repo to stay on top of Rails 5 features, since my professional work is still in Rails 4.

-Current Status:
+Current Status Dec-21-2017:

 * Try me out on [Heroku](https://agile-island-15604.herokuapp.com/)

 Use at your own risk.
 8>)

 * Rails 5.1.4

 * Ruby 2.4.1

-* Dec-21-2017 - Initial code development is complete
+* Initial code development is complete.
+All tests pass.

-* Commentary (if any) will be on my [blog](http://www.thecwlzone.com/blog/)
+* Commentary will be on my [blog](http://www.thecwlzone.com/blog/)